MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ![A screenshot of the deployments JSON in the Kudu SCM app showing the history of deployments to this web app.](./media/kudu-deployments-list.png)

 Selecting the *Site wwwroot* link under the Browse Directory heading allows you to browse and view the files on the web server.
-This is useful when troubleshooting deployment problems and you need to see exactly what files are deployed on the server.

 ![A screenshot of files in the wwwroot directory showing how Kudu allows you to see what has been deployed to Azure.](./media/kudu-wwwroot-files.png)